 3. Arawn

-Arawn, the name of the Welsh God of hunt and underworld, would make a badass name for your son.
+Arawn, the name of a king dispatched to look over Annwn, one of the many shadowy realms of the Otherworld, would make a cool royal name for your son (2).
 It is easy to spell and pronounce, and the ‘w’ in it makes it look and sound cooler.
 The name is analogous to the theonym Arubianus, which means ‘God of the plowed field’.

 4. Aristaeus

-Aristaeus, son of Apollo and Cyrene, one of the Greek gods of hunting, is also credited with the discovery of useful arts, including bee-keeping.
+Aristaeus, son of Apollo and Cyrene, one of the Greek gods of hunting, is also credited with the discovery of useful arts, including bee-keeping (3).
 He was a minor figure in Athens, but is extremely prominent in Boeotia.

 5. Artemas